electron/website/docs/latest/tutorial/spellchecker.md

----
-title: "SpellChecker"
-description: "Electron has built-in support for Chromium's spellchecker since Electron 8.
-On Windows and Linux this is powered by Hunspell dictionaries, and on macOS it makes use of the native spellchecker APIs."
-slug: spellchecker
-hide_title: false
----

 # SpellChecker

 Electron has built-in support for Chromium's spellchecker since Electron 8.
 On Windows and Linux this is powered by Hunspell dictionaries, and on macOS it makes use of the native spellchecker APIs.